-- 3. Click on the integration to open its details page. - 4.
-Enter the following parameter under the Configuration tab:
+4. Enter the following parameters under the Configuration tab:

 PARAMETER DESCRIPTION Host Your ServiceNow hostname. https:// is optional.
 Username The ServiceNow username of the user that will be interacting with ServiceNow/ThreatQ.
 Password The password associated with the user listed above.
 ThreatQ Hostname/IP The ThreatQ IP address that Servicenow will connect with.
 This is the IP address in the address bar at the top of your ThreatQ window.
 For the first run, how many days worth of data do you want to pull This option will determine how many days in the past to pull information from.
 It must be a positive integer (no decimals).
 Sync Service Desk Incidents Select whether to sync Service Desk Incidents from ServiceNow to ThreatQ.

-PARAMETER DESCRIPTION Sync Security Incidents Select whether to sync Security Incidents from ServiceNow to ThreatQ.
+Sync Security Incidents Select whether to sync Security Incidents from ServiceNow to ThreatQ.
 You must have the Security Incident Response plugin in order to select this option.

-Sync Threat Intelligence Select whether to sync Threat Intelligence from ServiceNow to ThreatQ.
+PARAMETER DESCRIPTION Sync Threat Intelligence Select whether to sync Threat Intelligence from ServiceNow to ThreatQ.
 This also includes observables (indicators) and Security Cases (campaigns, adversaries, etc.) You must have the Threat Intelligence plugin in order to select this option.
 ThreatQ Users email/ username to get alerts The email/username of a ThreatQ user will generate alerts on failure for those users.
-Include Comments/ Work notes Select whether to ingest ServiceNow Work Notes into ThreatQ as comments.
+Include Comments/Work notes Select whether to ingest ServiceNow Work Notes into ThreatQ as comments.
 Include Observables Select whether to ingest ServiceNow Observables into ThreatQ as indicators.
 Include Related Incidents Select whether to ingest ServiceNow Related Incidents into ThreatQ.
 Strip HTML from comments Select whether to strip HTML from comments when ingesting the data from ServiceNow to ThreatQ.

-- 5. Review the Settings configuration, make any changes if needed, and click on Save. - 6.
+- 5. Review any additional settings, make any changes if needed, and click on Save. - 6.
 Click on the toggle switch, located above the Additional Information section, to enable it.